Most Active Stories

 The glory that was the original Bay Bridge

-It was worthy of such attention.
-The new bridge was described in a live broadcast on NBC Radio as “the largest, longest, and greatest completed highway bridge in the world.”
+Nearly 80 years ago the Bay Bridge was described in a live broadcast on NBC Radio as “the largest, longest, and greatest completed highway bridge in the world.”

 That was a satisfying statement to make after critics of the operation said it would be impossible to complete.
 The tides were too strong, the wind too fierce.
 There was no bedrock to speak of for the pilings.
 And there were two earthquake faults nearby.
 No wonder the Bay had never been bridged.